 And then the victorious 2016 season came.
 Still driving Dallara SF14 (Toyota) for the Project µ/cerumo-Inging, Kunimoto won two races, including one race at the season's finale at Suzuka Circuit, to take the title with a three-point gap over Andre Lotterer.

-In the 2016 Super GT season, Kunimoto's new partner in the #19 Lexus RC F of the Lexus Team WedsSport Bandoh is Yuhi Sekiguchi.
+In the 2016 Super GT season, Kunimoto's new partner in the #19 Lexus RC F of the Lexus Team WedsSport Bandoh was Yuhi Sekiguchi.
 They won the Thai round at Chang International Circuit, entering the season's finale at Twin Ring Motegi as title contenders and finishing fourth at the end.